berzerk0/WeAreLegion-Game/README.md

 The player with the highest number of favor points wins!

 In the event of a tie for first place, each tied player gets one possession to complete an oath of the Narrator's choosing.
 The story resumes in the same place that the last possession ended.

-Repeat this proccess until there is a clear winner.
+Repeat this process until there is a clear winner.

 ---